albertocastilloa/python/README.md

 # python
-Bunch of good functions to python started programmers
+Bunch of good functions for python started programmers